 3. Lunge Jumps

-These are great for your hamstrings and glutes, and they will also trigger your core to get rid of some mid-body fat.
+These are great for your hamstrings and glutes, and they will also trigger your core to get rid of some mid-body fat and lose weight.

 Stand up straight and take a long step forward and drop your whole body down by bending your knees.

 The knee of your front leg should remain over your front foot and get down to a right angle.

 The knee of the back leg should go down to about an inch above the ground and then explosively push yourself back up with both legs into a jump and land in your starting position.

 These are even better if you have a weighted vest as it frees up your hands to help with the jump.